arczi21/nationality-prediction/README.md

 While several tools for this task are available online, they often come with limitations that hinder their usability.
 For example, *nationalize.io* imposes restrictions on free access, *NamePrism* requires an approval process for API tokens, and *name2nat*, despite being open-source, is outdated and difficult to configure due to unclear dependencies.

 This project takes a **machine learning approach** to nationality prediction, aiming to address these challenges with a fresh perspective.
 Unlike database search-based solutions, machine learning models excel at generalization.
 They are capable of making predictions even for unseen names by learning patterns and features from training data.
-This gives them possibility to outperform purely lookup-based methods, which rely heavily on the completeness of their databases.

 Key advantages of this project include:
 * Offline functionality: The model operates locally without the need for an internet connection